–Save This Page as a PDF–

 Faith is not the belief that God will do what you want.
 Faith is the belief that God will do what is right.
 Her part in the healing was very small.
 All she did was extend her arm through the crowd.748 She thought, “If I just touch His clothes, I will be healed.”
 The verb thought is imperfect.
 She kept on thinking to herself.
 So, before Jesus had a chance to react, she came up behind Him in the crowd and touched the tassels, or tzitzit, on the edge of His robe (Matthew 9:21; Mark 5:27-28).
 She was in a state of ritual impurity because of her bleeding.
 The fact that she approached Him from behind tells us that she was sensitive to the awkward situation this might be for Yeshua as a rabbi.
 It was commonly understood in that day that any woman should keep her distance from a rabbi.
 This was undoubtedly magnified by her ritual uncleanness due to her bleeding (Leviticus 15:25-27).

 The detail that she touched the holiest part of His garment, the tzitzit on the edge of His robe, is very important for several reasons.
-First, it tells us that although Jesus spoke about some of the dangers of the Oral Law (to see link click EiThe Oral Law), He Himself followed the Torah and wore tzitzit on the edge of His robe.
+First, it tells us that although Jesus spoke about some of the dangers of the Oral Law (to see link click EiThe Oral Law), He Himself was Torah observant and wore tzitzit on the edge of His robe.
 The LORD said to Moses His servant: Speak to the Israelites and say to them, “Throughout the generations to come you are to make tassels on the corners of your garments, with a blue cord on each tassel.
 You will remember all the commands of ADONAI, that you may obey them and not prostitute yourself by chasing after the lusts of your own hearts and eyes.
 Then you will remember to obey all My commands and will be consecrated to your God.
 I AM the LORD your God, who brought you out of Egypt to be your God.
 I AM ADONAI your God” (Numbers 15:37-39).
 There can be no doubt that He looked like the traditional Jew of His day.
 Second, the fact that this woman reached out to touch the Messiah’s outer garment shows her own faith.
 But, more than that, by specifically touching His tzitzit, she was basically saying that it would be the Word of God (that the tassels represent) that she would have received healing.749 Third, she touched His tassels which made Him ceremonially unclean.
 But we must understand that being unclean is not a sin.
 Yeshua was born fully human, which made Him unclean.
 Messiah was contact with uncleanness His entire life because that is the human condition.

 Healing begins when we do something.
 Healing begins when we reach out.
 Healing begins when we take a step toward God in faith.
 Immediately after touching His tassels, her bleeding stopped and she felt in her body that she was freed from her suffering (Mt 9:20b; Mk 5:29; Lk 8:44).
 Normally the impure defiles the pure (see Haggai 2:11-13, also see Talmund, Taharot).
 But, in this case the opposite happened; the purity of Jesus and of His tziziyot remained uncompromised, while the woman’s impurity was instantly removed.750